 Esther Kimani, Financial Analyst More Esther is the Financial Analyst for Global Center for Gender Equality at Stanford University.
 Esther worked as a Program Manager at the Center of Research in Education Outcomes at the Hoover Institution.
 She focused on the areas of finance and budget management, program tracking, logistics and communications, and general program administration.
 Prior to joining Stanford, she worked for a government agency in Philadelphia and for Caltrain in San Carlos.
 Esther earned a Masters in Education from the College of New Jersey and her M.B.A from Colorado Technical University.

-Florence Middleton, Program Manager More Florence Middleton is an accomplished program management professional with nearly 10 years of expertise executing international education and gender integration projects.
+Florence Middleton, Senior Program Manager More Florence Middleton is an accomplished program management professional with nearly 10 years of expertise executing international education and gender integration projects.
 Florence has proven experience in budget management, contract negotiation and execution, recruitment, and compliance management.
 Within the Global Center for Gender Equality at Stanford University, Florence manages the Gender Integration Strategy Support and Product Development contract with the Bill & Melinda Gates Foundation.
 Before joining the Global Center for Gender Equality, Florence was with Room to Read where she worked in girls’ education and managed global literacy projects funded by partners such as USAID, Sesame Street, and the World Bank.
 She has significant experience across Asia and Africa, most notably in Laos, South Africa, and Jordan.

 Franz Wong, Senior Gender Integration Specialist More Franz Wong, PhD, first started working in gender issues in 1991 and has been a gender specialist for over 20 years with work experience in East and South Asia, East and Southern African and the Middle East.
 He has demonstrated experience in designing and implementing gender research and in providing gender and rights policy and technical advice as well as capacity building support in a variety of social and economic development areas including education, sustainable livelihoods, small and micro enterprise development, gender and rights, child rights and gender-based violence.
 He specializes is gender mainstreaming policy and practice, including organization assessments (such as gender audits) and strategy development, for research centres, multi-lateral and bi-lateral development agencies and NGOs.